mindspore.ops.normal

 Parameters

-• mean (Union[Tensor, int, float]) – The mean μ distribution parameter, which specifies the location of the peak.
+• mean (Union[Tensor, int, float]) – The mean of the normal distribution for the returned tensor.

-• stddev (Union[Tensor, int, float]) – The deviation σ distribution parameter.
-It should be greater than 0.
+• stddev (Union[Tensor, int, float]) – The standard deviation of the normal distribution for the returned tensor.

 Returns